UMCarpentries/intro-curriculum-r/paper/paper.md

 1. Where to go from here

 Each exercise builds on the previous exercises.
-The unix shell, git, and GitHub are introduced using the files generated in the R for plotting lesson.
+The Unix shell, git, and GitHub are introduced using the files generated in the R for plotting lesson.
 The lesson content for subsequent modules is then intermittently committed and pushed to GitHub.